Funding crunch affects India's fight against TB: report

+* Today announced a new contractual arrangement with Mitsui Norin Co.
+Ltd, regarding its drug Veregen

-NEW DELHI India's programme to fight tuberculosis is in disarray due to a shortage of funds and the government has failed to meet annual targets to control spread of the nation's most fatal infectious illness, a leaked assessment report said.
+NEW DELHI, July 9 India's programme to fight tuberculosis is in disarray due to a shortage of funds and the government has failed to meet annual targets to control spread of the nation's most fatal infectious illness, a leaked assessment report said.

 India records more than 300,000 tuberculosis-related deaths and 2.2 million new cases of TB each year, resulting in an economic loss of $23 billion, the government says.